-If you feel you don’t yet know enough about how to get off of gas, or are just uncertain, you can still take these actions:
+If you feel you don’t yet know enough about how to get off of gasoline, or are just uncertain, here are some ways to get started:

 ● Start following Facebook owner group pages of the makes and models you’re considering, such as the Chevy Bolt EV Owners Group.

-● Cut back on the number of miles you drive, such as by taking transit or combining trips, and commit that your current vehicle will be your last gasoline vehicle.
+● Commit that your current vehicle will be your last gasoline vehicle.